RaeanneZ/FoodNav/README.md

 1. First time user can sign up as member
 2. After signing up as member successfully, user can login with email and password
-3. Able to add food to meal via:
-    - Type food name in search bar
+3. Able to add food to meal via typing food name in search bar
-    - Scan food barcode
-    - Take food photo
 5. Able to remove food from meal
 6. Update of food details (macros, calories) on Food log page as well as dashboard - meal summary card
-7. Fooducate will return search result of typed in food name in search bar
-8. Food2Nom will return search result of typed in food name in search bar or photos snapped

 ## Development Schedule
 **Week 2**